Diffusion along chains of normally hyperbolic cylinders: Pseudo orbits along a good chain of cylinders

 As a consequence of Lemma~\ref{lem:dense}, under the assumptions of Proposition~\ref{prop:tamecyl}, for any $\de>0$, the polysystem $f=(\ha\ph,\psi)$ admits orbits which intersect the $\de$-neighborhoods of $\Ga_\bu$ and $\Ga(b)$.
 We now take into account the additional assumption that $\psi$ is $\de$-bounded.

-\begin{cor} With the same assumptions and notation as in {\rm Proposition~\ref{prop:tamecyl}}, if $\psi$ is $\de$-bounded, any orbit of $f=(\ha\ph,\psi)$ which intersects the $\de$--neighborhoods of $\Ga_\bu$ and $\Ga(b)$ intersects the $\de$-neighborhood of every element of $\Ess(\ph)$ contained in $\bA$. \end{cor}
+\begin{cor} With the same assumptions and notation as in {\rm Proposition~\ref{prop:tamecyl}}, if $\psi$ is $\de$-bounded, there exists an orbit of $f=(\ha\ph,\psi)$ which intersects the $\de$--neighborhoods of $\Ga_\bu$ and $\Ga(b)$ also intersects the $\de$-neighborhood of every element of $\Ess(\ph)$ contained in~$\bA$. \end{cor}